monsieurmona/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Model Training

 #### Layout
-I started with the LeNet model given in the excersices:
+I started with the LeNet model given in the excersices, it it showed already good results to start with.

 | Epoch | Batch Size | Learn Rate | Normalize | Arch | Picture | Layer 1 | Layer 2 | Classifier L1 | Classifier L2 | Classifier L3 | Accuracy Validation |
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|